Radical 124: Variant forms

 Traditionally, this radical character is printed as 羽 and written as 羽.

 In modern Chinese, both the standard printing form and writing form of this character have been altered to 羽, though the more traditional printing form 羽 is still seen in some Traditional Chinese publication.

 In modern Japanese, the Kangxi form (old form) and the written form (new form) are encoded separately in JIS and Unihan (New 羽: U+7FBD; Old 羽: U+FA1E).
 The new form is used in jōyō kanji while the old form is used in hyōgai kanji, with the exception that in 曜, 耀 and 燿, the component 羽 is replaced by ヨヨ.

+Sinogram

+The radical is also used as an independent Chinese character.
+It is one of the Kyōiku kanji or Kanji taught in elementary school in Japan.
+It is a second grade kanji.